-Mill Creek Environmental (MCE), among Georgia's leading environmental firms, has completed thousands of Phase I Environmental Site Assessment (ESA) reports on properties for commercial real estate transactions, lender financing, owner re-financing, foreclosures, and other programs.
+Mill Creek Environmental (MCE) is among Georgia's leading environmental firms, and has completed thousands of Phase I Environmental Site Assessment (ESA) reports on properties for commercial real estate transactions, lender financing, owner re-financing, foreclosures, and other programs.
 Our Phase I ESA’s have been completed for a variety of program requirements, including:

 - ASTM Standard Practice E1527-13

 - All Appropriate Inquiry 40 CFR Part 312

 Our Phase I Environmental Site Assessments are completed by experienced staff and all are directed by environmental professionals with a minimum of 10-years' experience.
 Our projects are very cost-effective, and we have the available staff and experience to complete multi-site portfolios with very short due dates.

 We specialize in fast completion, quality assessments, and competitive cost while meeting the requirements for the ASTM E1527-13 standards and the All Appropriate Inquiry Rule (AAI) 40 CFR Part 312 rule.